Gruntfuggly/todo-tree/README.md

 The extension can be customised as follows:

-`todo-tree.regex`

-By default, the regex to find TODOs is fairly simple - it searches for `TODO` or `FIXME` in coments starting with `//`, `#`, `;` or `<--`

-If you want to refine it, just modify this regex.
-Note: This is a <a href="https://doc.rust-lang.org/regex/regex/index.html>">Rust regular expression</a>, not javascript.

 `todo-tree.rootFolder`

-The search starts in your workspace folder.
+The search starts in your current workspace folder.
 Change this if you want to start somewhere else.

+*Note: If you are using multiple workspaces the tree will show the TODOs for the workspace of the currently selected file.*

+`todo-tree.tags`

+This defines the tags which are recognised as TODOs.
+This list is automatically inserted into the regex.
+The defaults are "TODO" and "FIXME".

+`todo-tree.regex`

+This defines the regex used to locate TODOs.
+By default, it searches for tags in comments starting with `//`, `#`, `;`, `<--` or '/*'.
+This should cover most languages.
+If you want to refine it, make sure that the ($TAGS) is kept.
+The second part of the expression allows matching of Github markdown task lists.

+*Note: This is a <a href="https://doc.rust-lang.org/regex/regex/index.html>">Rust regular expression</a>, not javascript.*

 `todo-tree.globs`